Chicco Bravo Stroller: Age, Weight Limit & Safety Guide

-You’re ready to explore with your little one—and you want every outing to be safe and comfy.
-Here’s the simple answer on when to use the Chicco Bravo’s toddler seat, how to set it up for newborns, and the safety checks to make every stroll smooth.
+You want every outing with your little one to be safe and comfortable.
+Here’s what you need to know about when to use the Chicco Bravo’s toddler seat, how to set it up for newborns, and the safety checks that make every stroll go smoothly.

 Key takeaways

-- Specs: Bravo is designed for children up to 50 lb; multi-position recline; five-point harness.
+• Weight limit: The Bravo is designed for children up to 50 lb, with a multi-position recline and five-point harness.

-- Safety: Engage brakes when stopped; don’t leave baby unattended; this is not a jogging stroller.
+• Safety: Engage the brakes when stopped, never leave your baby unattended, and do not use this as a jogging stroller.

 Age recommendations

-Parents often ask, “When can my baby sit in the Bravo?”
-Use this rule of thumb:
+A common question from parents: “When can my baby sit in the Bravo?”
+Here’s the rule of thumb:

-- Newborn–~6 months: Keep the Bravo in car-seat carrier/travel-system mode with a compatible Chicco infant car seat for proper head and neck support.
+• Newborn to ~6 months: Keep the Bravo in car-seat carrier/travel-system mode with a compatible Chicco infant car seat.
+This gives newborns the head and neck support they need.

-- About 6 months and up: When your baby can sit unassisted, start using the Bravo’s toddler seat.
-Begin with a deeper recline, then gradually move more upright as core strength improves.
+• About 6 months and up: Once your baby can sit unassisted, move to the Bravo’s toddler seat.
+Start with a deeper recline, then gradually shift more upright as core strength develops.

-Chicco’s owner’s manual explicitly recommends babies under 6 months ride in an infant car seat; it also specifies walking-speed use only.
+Chicco’s owner’s manual explicitly recommends that babies under 6 months ride in an infant car seat.
+It also specifies walking-speed use only.

 Key features of the Chicco Bravo

-- 3-mode design: car-seat carrier, travel system, full-size toddler stroller.
+• 3-mode design: car-seat carrier, travel system, and full-size toddler stroller.

-- Multi-position recline: ideal for easing the transition to upright seating (not a flat bassinet).
+• Multi-position recline: ideal for easing the transition to upright seating, though not a flat bassinet.

-- UPF 50+ canopy & storage: large canopy with peek window; roomy basket with front/rear access.
+• Canopy and storage: large canopy with peek window; roomy basket with front and rear access.

 See the official Chicco Bravo product page for full specifications.